joconno2/duaTool/ReadMe.txt

 =========================================

-duaTool, or the Disck Usage Analysis Tool, is a disk usage analyser and visual feedback tool, which is ebing created towards Oculus Rift support
+duaTool, or the Disk Usage Analysis Tool, is a disk usage analyzer and visual feedback program being created towards Oculus Rift support